KeshavSanthanam/keshavsanthanam.github.io/_posts/2025-10-03-understanding-sde-ebitda.md

 - Need to normalize for owner replacement cost
 - Factor in $80K-150K for hiring general manager if buying SDE-valued business

-## Red Flags I'm Learning to Spot
+## Red Flags
 - SDE calculations that add back "theoretical" expenses
-- Owners claiming they barely work (if true, why SDE valuation?)
+- Owners claiming they barely work (If true, why SDE valuation?
+Also, why sell?)
 - Aggressive add-backs for family members who actually work there
-- Comparing their 2.5x SDE ask to a 5x EBITDA comp—different metrics entirely
+- Comparing their 2.5x SDE ask to a 5x EBITDA sale price